upstarter/acts_as_reviewable/README.md

 ...that might be of interest.

 * "jQuery Star Rating":http://github.com/rathgar/jquery-star-rating/ - javascript star rating plugin for Rails on jQuery, if you don't want to do the rating widget on your own.
 It should be quite straightforward to customize the appearance of it for your needs too.

+# Versioning

+This project uses Semantic Versioning -- Please read and use to make the world a better place for software: http://semver.org/

 # License